 Record Speeches, Audition Material, Adverts & Voice-Overs

 Another few great things you can do when recording your voice using Audacity is to create adverts or voice-overs.
 If you’re a small business owner who wants to advertise on radio, you could create your own adverts.
-If you’ve got a fantastic voice, you could practise for voice-over roles and maybe create a portfolio to get your name out there.
+If you’ve got a fantastic voice, you could practice for voice-over roles and maybe create a portfolio to get your name out there.

 Also, any students, best men or performers can use Audacity to record themselves doing their speeches, audition pieces or anything else which needs to be perfected.
 Hearing exactly how you sound will make you realise what you need to work on before the big day.